People Performance Institute

 PPI (People Performance Institute) is an emerging platform that harnesses AI to provide CHROs (Chief Human Resources Officers) with performance insights.

-During my summer internship at Plan of Record, a Toronto-based design studio, I was tasked with creating a logo for PPI that reflected the platform’s values and complemented the website and platform interface the studio was concurrently developing.
-My role later expanded to include designing brand applications and a set of icons to help bring the identity to life.
+During my internship at Plan of Record, a Toronto-based design studio, I was tasked with creating a logo for PPI that 1) reflected the platform’s values and 2) could seamlessly integrate with the platform interface being developed by the studio.
+My role later expanded to designing brand applications and a set of icons to help bring the identity to life.

 My Role